 Sensor services are programs that control the sensors attached to the node.
 There could be one or more services per node, with each service dealing with one sensor.
-In this proposed architecture, there is a one-one mapping between the sensor service and the sensor controlled by it.
-In practical application, a single service could control more than one sensor.
+In this proposed architecture, we assume that each sensor service (program) controls exactly one sensor.
+In practical applications, a single service could control more than one sensor.
 The architecture proposed here could be extended so that one service supports multiple sensors.

 Collectors are programs that collect data from these services and transport them to the repository layer for further use.
-There could be one or more collectors depending on the size of the device layer.
+There could be one or more collectors depending on the number of devices in the device layer.
 The communication between the collectors and the sensor services follow the access control mechanism discussed later in this document.
-Collectors should authenticate and authorize themselves with the service, before tasking or configuring a sensor.
-Collectors gather data in one direction (from device to repository); other services load data or commands from repository to device, e.g., the Sensor Databases to the sensors to command the sensors.
+Collectors must authenticate and authorize themselves with the service, before tasking or configuring a sensor.
+Collectors gather data in one direction (from device to repository) while the sensor services load data or commands in the other direction (from repository to device) e.g., load commands from the Sensor Databases to the sensors.
 Collectors talk to the devices which typically belong to their organization or domain; our solution is not restricted for such a communication but spans across different organizational domains.